Clock Tower of Haridwar

-Construction
+History

-The Clock Tower of Haridwar, also known as the Raja Birla Tower and Ghantaghar, was built by Raja Baldev Das Birla of Pilani in 1938.
-Many clock towers were built in India before it was common in that country to own a watch.
+The Clock Tower of Haridwar, India. also known as the Raja Birla Tower and Ghantaghar, was built by Raja Baldev Das Birla, the founder of the Birla Group, in 1938.
+Many clock towers were built in India before it was common to own a watch.
+The tower daily evening Hindu prayers at Har Ki Pauri are easily seen from the tower.
+In 2010 a platform was constructed close to the tower from which nearly 300 media personnel watched the main bathing day of the Kumbh Mela that year.

-Location and design

-The tower is on Malviya Island, opposite the steps of Har Ki Pauri in Haridwar.
+The tower is on Malviya Island, named after Madan Mohan Malaviya, opposite the steps of Har Ki Pauri in Haridwar.
 The structure is freestanding and 66 ft high.
 It has four sides, each with a clock face, that use Roman numerals to represent the hours and dots to depict the minutes.
 The surrounding island has marble flooring, is shaped like a boat, and has its own ghat (steps) to enter the river Ganges.
 Until 1979 it was connected to other local bathing spots by three bridges.

-The tower marks a position from which the daily evening Hindu prayers at Har Ki Pauri may be easily seen.
-In 2010 a platform was constructed close to the tower from which nearly 300 media personnel watched the main bathing day of the Kumbh Mela that year.

-Haridwar Mural Project

 Prior to the 2021 Kumbh Mela, the artist Harshvardhan Kadam painted the tower with red and gold murals to express mythological stories based on the work and ideas of the Vaimānika Shāstra.
 The work was part of the Haridwar Mural Project, in collaboration with the Namami Gange Programme and art retailer Mojarto: a venture to find non-traditional platforms to display religious art in Haridwar and to safeguard the river Ganges.